Timeline Leicestershire line

 1794 Leicester Navigation opens

-1792 First meeting to promote navigation to Harborough
+1792 First meeting to promote navigation to Market Harborough

 1793 Leicestershire & Northamptonshire Union Canal and

-Grand Junction Canal get their act of parliament on the same day.
+Grand Junction Canal get their respective Acts of Parliament on the same day.

-1793 Construction starts Leicestershire & Northamptonshire Union Canal
+1793 Construction starts on the Leicestershire & Northamptonshire Union Canal

 1797 Work stops at Debdale,

-1881 Act of parliament Leicester Corporation to widen and straighten the river to alleviate flooding
+1881 Act of Parliament authorising Leicester Corporation to widen and straighten the river to alleviate flooding

 1890 Flood prevention works completed, 2 locks removed one inserted.

-1894 Grand Junction Cc, purchase the LNU & GU
+1894 Grand Junction Canal Company (GJCCo), purchase the LNU & GU

 1900 Foxton Inclined Plane Opens

-1909 Foxton Locks rebuilt for FMC steamers on night time fly run
+1909 Foxton Locks rebuilt for Fellows Morton and Clayton (FMC), steamers on night time fly run

 1911 Foxton Lift mothballed to save money